 Templars in Portugal

-The Military Order of the Temple was founded in France, more precisely in the Champagne region, in 1120 at the Council of Naplus, one of the most well-known military orders in Europe.
+Templars in Portugal, the Military Order of the Temple was founded in France, more precisely in the Champagne region, in 1120 at the Council of Nablus, one of the most well-known military orders in Europe.
 Medieval Christian created mainly to protect pilgrims to the Holy Places of Christianity in the Middle East Under increasing ascendancy of Islam.

 The Templars were first born in dependence on the Canons of the Holy Sepulcher, quickly becoming autonomous with the leadership of their first Grand Master, Huges de Payns.